Kyu-Sung-Cho/Brent_Crude_Oil_Predictor-MLOps-/README.md

 ### Overview

 This project focuses on predicting Brent Crude Oil prices using macroeconomic indicators and global events.
-The primary goal is to build an end-to-end machine learning pipeline in Databricks, leveraging MLOps principles for data preprocessing, model training, deployment, and monitoring.
+The primary goal is to build an end-to-end machine learning pipeline in **Databricks**, leveraging MLOps principles for data preprocessing, model training, deployment, and monitoring.

 Brent Crude Oil is a significant global economic indicator, affecting energy costs, transportation, and manufacturing.
 Our model aims to enhance forecasting accuracy and provide insights into the factors influencing price fluctuations.